SamBuckberry/sambuckberry.github.io/CV.md

 ***

+Lecturer for the Masters level topic *The Objectives and Applications of Genomics 2017* (SCIE4001).
+School of Chemistry and Biochemistry, The University of Western Australia.

 Teaching Assistant for RNA-Seq analysis workshops at BioInfoSummer Conference 2013, Australian Mathematical Sciences Institute and the University of Adelaide.

 Teaching Assistant for the Bioinformatics Workshops 2013, the University of Adelaide.